christweaver/Workout-tracker-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+##
+Thank you for using my workout tracker app!
+Start tracking your workouts efficiently and reach your fitness goals with ease.
+If you encounter any issues or have any feedback, feel free to open an issue or reach out to our contributors.
+Happy training! 💪🏋️‍♀️